-The Company executed a legal settlement with Maxim Integrated Products, Inc. (Maxim) during the second quarter of fiscal 2007 which resulted in the Company receiving \$19 million.
-The Company recorded \$8.5 million as a credit to legal expense in Selling, marketing, general and administrative based on concluding that this amount represents the fair value of external legal costs incurred by the Company in this matter.
-The remaining \$10.5 million has been recorded in Other Income due to our conclusion that the purpose of this litigation was the protection of our intellectual property, not in the ordinary course of business, and we deem it to be an isolated event.
+The Company executed a legal settlement with Maxim Integrated Products, Inc. (Maxim) during the second quarter of fiscal 2007, which resulted in the Company receiving \$19 million.
+The Company recorded \$8.5 million as a credit to legal expense in selling, marketing, general and administrative expense based on management's conclusion that this amount represents the fair value of external legal costs incurred by the Company in this matter.
+The remaining \$10.5 million has been recorded in other income because the amount was not related to the reimbursement of external legal costs and management deems it to be an isolated event.
 This amount is earned in full because the Company has no future obligation to Maxim with respect to this payment.